ethereum/ethereumj/README.md

 EthereumJ is currently two project:
- * the core lib - which can be included into any other Java/Scala project: [ethereumj-core](ethereumj-core)
+ * [ethereumj-core](ethereumj-core): the core lib - which can be included into any other Java/Scala project.
- * the studio which is a simple graphic interface for Ethereum functionality and set of showcases for core lib usage: [ethereumj-studio](ethereumj-studio)
+ * [ethereumj-studio](ethereumj-studio): the studio which is a simple graphic interface for Ethereum functionality and set of showcases for core lib usage.

 :small_orange_diamond: Developed by **Roman Mandeleil** @romanman 2014.
  * Based on a design by **Vitalik Buterin** @vbuterin.